-Strategies for Success Agencies Responsible Timeframe for Completion 1.
-Encourage use of "Best Management Practices" in farming and forestry operations.
-Planning Commission; County Council Ongoing 2.
-Work to partner with public and private entities in developing a countywide greenway system that will offer opportunities for nature-based recreation in areas where few currently exist.
-Planning Commission; County Council 2014 3.
-Encourage and support collaboration between landowners and public and private agencies in the development of ecologically and economically sound plans for preservation and restoration of forests and farmland.
-Planning Commission; County Council Ongoing
+Strategies for Success Agencies Responsible Timeframe for Completion & Notes 1.
+Encourage use of "Best Management Practices" in Planning Commission; Ongoing farming and forestry operations.
+Soil & Water Soil & Water Conservation Conservation Commission's ;County Council 2.
+Work to partner with public and private entities in Planning Commission; 2014 developing a countywide greenway system that will offer opportunities for nature-based recreation in areas where few currently exist.
+County Council Ongoing 3.
+Encourage and support collaboration between Planning Commission; Ongoing landowners and public and private agencies in the County Council Establishment of development of ecologically and economically sound Oconee County plans for preservation and restoration of forests and farmland.
+Conservation Bank